liamchampton/tech-days/fundamentals-section/fundamentals.md

 ## Visibility
 - Go code is organised in packages, which control the visibility of the variables, types and functions they contain.
-- A folder may only contain a single package, but the package does not need to be named after the directory .
+- A folder may only contain a single package, but the package does not need to be named after the directory.
 - Names can only be used once inside the same package.
 - Runnable programs have a main function defined in a main package.
 - We can export fields outside their package by capitalising the first letter of their name.